visualdiffer/visualdiffer.github.com/preferences/text.md

 # Tab Width

-Tab characters are replaces with spaces, it is possible to specify the number of spaces for tab
+Tab characters are replaced with spaces; it is possible to specify the number of spaces per tab.